tomv564/mastermind-client/README.md

-# Brunch app
+# Mastermind client

+Replaces the DOM fiddling by jQuery from the mastermind app with React rendering.
-This is HTML5 application, built with [Brunch](http://brunch.io).
+This is a HTML5 application, built with [Brunch](http://brunch.io).
-* JSX templates processed using the react-brunch plugin
-* RequireJS modules instact (turn off using brunch-config.coffee)

 ## Getting started
 * Install (if you don't have them):